Licensing requirements for providers of funeral expenses facilities

 - a facility that is not insurance, but enables the client to manage financial risks relating to funeral services or to make a financial investment for the purpose of providing funds for a funeral service.

-If a facility entitles the client to a sum of money to use for funeral and related expenses, rather than providing the funeral services themselves, it will be treated as a 'funeral expenses facility', which may be a financial product, and not as a 'funeral benefit' which is not a financial product: see s765B.
+If a facility entitles the client to a sum of money to use for funeral and related expenses, rather than providing the funeral services themselves, it will be treated as a 'funeral expenses facility', which may be a financial product, and not as a 'funeral benefit' which is not a financial product: see section 765B.

 The Corporations Act regulates the provision of financial products and financial services in relation to such products.